Maye Musk

-Maye Musk (' Haldeman; born April 19, 1948) is a model and dietitian.
-She has been a model for 50 years, appearing on the covers of magazines, including a Time magazine health edition, Women's Day, international editions of Vogue, and Sports Illustrated Swimsuit Issue.
+Maye Musk (born April 19, 1948) is a model and dietitian.
 She is the mother of Elon Musk, Kimbal Musk and Tosca Musk.
-She holds Canadian, South African and American citizenship.
-She is a registered dietitian and earned two master's degrees in diet and nutrition.
+Born in Canada, she holds Canadian, South African and American citizenship.

 Early life and career

 Maye Haldeman was born on April 19, 1948, in Regina, Saskatchewan, Canada, a twin and one of five children.
-Her family moved to Pretoria, South Africa, in 1950.
-Her parents, Winnifred Josephine "Wyn" (Fletcher) and Joshua Norman Haldeman, a former director of Technocracy Incorporated, a former Regina chiropractor and amateur archaeologist, were adventurous and flew the family around the world in a prop plane in 1952.
-She has an older brother Scott who was born around 1942 in Canada, a twin sister Kaye, who is the mother of Russ Rive, who co-founded both SuperViz in 2018 and the Brazilian interactive media design company SuperUber in 2002, and the co-founders of SolarCity, Lyndon Rive and Peter Rive, and a younger brother Angkor Lee who was born in 1955.
+Her grandfather, John Elon Haldeman, a Minnesotan, was descended from Swiss Anabaptists who immigrated to British America in the 1720s.
+Her parents were Winnifred Josephine "Wyn" (née Fletcher), a dance instructor from Moose Jaw, Saskatchewan, and Joshua Norman Haldeman, who was also born in Minnesota.
+Joshua was a Regina chiropractor, an amateur archaeologist and a former director of Technocracy Incorporated.
+The couple were adventurous: they moved the family to Pretoria, South Africa, in 1950 and flew around the world in a prop plane in 1952.

+She has an older brother, Scott, born around 1942 in Canada, and a younger brother, Angkor Lee, born in 1955.
+Her twin sister Kaye is the mother of Russ Rive, who co-founded the Brazilian interactive media design company SuperUber in 2002 and SuperViz in 2018, and of the SolarCity co-founders Lyndon Rive and Peter Rive.
 For over 10 years, the family spent time roaming the Kalahari Desert in search of its fabled Lost City of the Kalahari.
 Their parents gave slide shows and talks about their journeys.
 "My parents were very famous, but they were never snobs," she said.
 Joshua Haldeman was a political activist who ran for the Canadian Parliament for the Social Credit Party of Canada, and headed the Canadian branch of the Technocracy movement.